-To estimate state-level emissions from photovoltaics (PV) manufacturing, the EPA used a Hybrid approach, applying a GHGRP-derived emission factor to state-level manufacturing capacity data.
-For years with available GHGRP data, Approach 1 was used for manufacturers that reported PV emissions at the state-level.
-This Hybrid approach was used due to a lack of available data on reported emissions at the state-level for years prior to the GHGRP's availability.
-Table 3-18 summarizes methods used to compile state-level emissions from PV manufacturing as an unspecified mix of HFCs and PFCs.
+To estimate state-level emissions from PV manufacturing, EPA used a Hybrid approach, applying a GHGRPderived emissions factor to state-level manufacturing capacity data.
+Two different emissions factors were developed: one for F-GHGs and one for N2O.
+For years with available GHGRP data, Approach 1 was used for manufacturers that reported PV emissions at the state level.
+This Hybrid approach was used due to a lack of available data on reported emissions at the state level for years prior to the GHGRP's availability.
+Table 3-18 summarizes methods used to compile state-level emissions from C2F6, C3F8, CF4, CHF3, SF6, NF3, C4F8, and N2O.